ciarandevelops/onboarding-geo-draft/README.md

 - **Optimize Processing:** Achieve faster data processing by leveraging parallelism and lazy evaluation provided by Dask.

 - **Perform Complex Geospatial Analysis:** Use GeoPandas for geospatial data manipulation and analysis while benefiting from Dask's scalability.

-In the following sections of this guide, we will explore practical examples of how to leverage Dask and GeoPandas to process and analyze large geospatial datasets, enabling you to tackle complex geospatial challenges effectively.